-The Audi Q3 is the baby off-roader of the Q family, and its rivals include the BMW X1 and WW Tiguan
+The Audi Q3 is the baby off-roader of the Q family, and its rivals include the BMW X1 and VW Tiguan

 Our choice: Q3 SE 2.0 TDI (177) quattro S tronic

-Audi is famed for the build quality of its cars, and the Q3 feels very well built.
-However, the manufacturer finished 15th out of 30 in the 2012 Driver Power survey, having dropped eight places in only 12 months.
-The biggest issue for owners seems to be value for money, with many criticising the higher than expected running costs, but there was still plenty of praise in the reliability category.
+Audi is well known for building high-quality products and the Q3 doesn't feel like an exception to that rule.
+Audi finished in the top ten manufacturers of 2013 according to the Driver Power poll, though the Q3 itself didn't find a place in the top 150 cars list.
+The Q3 uses plenty of solid materials and feels like it is built to last, though.
 The Q3 also comes with a three-year, 60,000-mile warranty and three years' RAC breakdown cover, which should help keep bills to a minimum.
-A far star Euro NCAP crash test rating means it should prove just as impressive in the safety stakes.
-It received 94 and 85 per cent respectively for adult and child occupant protection, while a score of 86 per cent in the safety assist category is also impressive.
-Every Q3 comes with six airbags and electronic stability control as standard, as well as the option of a whole host of hi-tech safety kit.
+With a five-star Euro NCAP crash rating, as well as 94 and 85 per cent respectively for adult and child occupant protection, the Audi Q3 should prove to be very safe as well.
+Six airbags and electronic stability control come as standard and there's lots of safety equipment on the options list.
 This includes everything from a Speed Limit Display, to Active Lane Assist, which helps to maintain the vehicle’s position in its lane.
 Further up the range, S line models feature Xenon headlamps as standard.